koordinates/dojo/trunk/docscripts/README.txt

 				"package"
 			]
 		},
+		"methods": {
 			method: {
 				"is": "method"
 			},
 			method: {
+				"_": {
+					"summary": summary
+				}
 				id: {
-				signature: "summary"
+					"sig": signature
 				},
 				id: {
-				signature: "summary"
+					"sig": signature
 				}
-		},
-		method: { // This has the default ID
-			signature: "summary"
 			}
 		}
+	}

-The next object is found in json/fnc_src/[package]-[id]-[method] and is the source code for each method.
+The next object is found in json/*package*/*method*/*id*/src and is the source code for each method.
 It is plain text.

-The next object is found in json/fnc_meta/[method].[id] and is the metadata for each function.
+The next object is found in json/*package*/*method*/*id*/meta and is the metadata for each function.
 That means it contains things like parameters and return type.
 It uses the following keys and variables
+* "inner": If this is declared inside of another function.
+* "this": A key that signifies that this function is set by means of a this.variable
+* "returns": A static key that holds the return type of the method
+* "params": A static key that holds all the parameters this object uses
+* type: The object type
+* name: The param name
 * "variables": A static key that holds all the publicly exposed variables.
-* "variable": The name of a publicly exposed variable
+* variable: The name of a publicly exposed variable
 * "inherits": A static key that holds the methods that this function inherits from.
-* "metod": A dojo method
+* method: A dojo method
 * "this_variables": A static key that holds all variables set within the constructor
 * "this_inherits": A static key that holds all of the constructors that dojo inherits from (that is, the "this_variables" of another function)
 	{
+		"inner": true,
+		"this": true,
+		"returns": type,
+		"params": [
+			[type, name],
+			[type, name]
+		],
 		"variables": [
-			"variable",
-			"variable"
+			variable,
+			variable
 		],
-		"inherits": [
+		"inherits": method,
-			"method",
-			"method"
-		],
 		"this_variables": [
-			"variable",
-			"variable"
+			variable,
+			variable
 		],
 		"this_inherits": [
-			"method"
+			method
 		]
 	}